U.S. federal government response to the COVID-19 pandemic: Containment efforts within the U.S.

-By March 21, governors in New York, California and other large states had ordered most businesses to close and for people to stay inside, with limited exceptions.
-The order in New York, for instance, exempts financial institutions, some retailers, pharmacies, hospitals, manufacturing plants and transportation companies, among others.
-It placed a ban on non-essential gatherings of any size and for any reason.

 In late March, Trump announced that the National Guard would be deployed to California, New York, and Washington, and FEMA would send large medical stations with thousands of beds to the three states.
 The city of Chicago said it would rent more than a thousand empty hotel rooms to house coronavirus patients who need to be isolated but do not require hospitalization.
 Containment and care facilities would include two Navy hospital ships.
 USNS Mercy arrived in Los Angeles on March 27, and USNS Comfort arrived in New York City on March 30.

 On March 28, the president said he had decided not to enact a tri-state lockdown of New York, New Jersey, and Connecticut, after having publicly suggested earlier in the day he was considering such a move; instead he ordered the CDC to issue a travel advisory suggesting voluntary travel limitations in these states.

 Buildings normally used for sports and entertainment were transformed into field hospitals.
 The Coachella Valley Music and Arts Festival, for instance, was postponed to October and the fairgrounds where it is normally held was turned into a medical center.
 To prepare housing for homeless persons, states such as California have procured private hotels and motels as emergency shelters and isolation spaces.
 Manpower from the military and volunteer armies were called up to help construct the emergency facilities.

 On March 31, Birx reiterated the projection of 1.5 million to 2.2 million deaths if government officials did nothing to stop the virus, compared with 100,000 to 240,000 deaths if measures such as social distancing were taken.
 As April began, various state and local officials, including the mayors of New York and Los Angeles, and the governors or health departments of Colorado, Pennsylvania, and Rhode Island encouraged residents to wear non-medical cloth face coverings while in public, as an additional measure to prevent unknowingly infecting others.
 The CDC issued a similar recommendation on April 3.
-Health officials have generally advised against the use of medical-grade PPE (such as surgical masks and respirators) by the general public, as they should be saved for healthcare personnel due to shortages.
+Health officials generally advised against the use of medical-grade PPE (such as surgical masks and respirators) by the general public, preferring to save them for healthcare personnel due to shortages.

 In early May, the Institute for Health Metrics and Evaluation at the University of Washington predicted the American death toll would reach 137,000 by early August.